vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/121/06_adha_pra.md

 The siñcán of d causes some conceptual problems.
 Active forms of this very common stem are transitive (‘pour x’), but if the subject remains the drop (índuḥ), a passive ‘being poured’ would seem to make more sense.
 However, this attribution of agency to the drop -- to pour himself, as it were -- fits with the general tendency to animatize soma and attribute exceptional powers to him.

-Witzel Gotō take jaráṇā as a nom. sg. fem., an abstract “Langlebigkeit,” conceived of as a goddess, as opposed to its standard interpr. as a neut. pl. adj. modifying dhā́ma and essentially identical to differently accented jaraṇá- ‘old’ (Geldner, Renou, though not Gr).
+Witzel Gotō take jaráṇā as a nom. sg. fem., an abstract “Langlebigkeit,” conceived of as a goddess, as opposed to its standard interpr. as a neut. pl. adj. modifying dhā́ma and essentially identical to differently accented jaraṇá- ‘old’ (Geldner, Renou, though not Grassmann).

 For Witzel Gotō this goddess is the one who pours with the spoon and reaches the seat.
 This is clever but runs into difficulties.
 First, forms to √jṛ generally convey a negative sense of ‘age’ -- not ‘long life’.
 And it interferes with a standard soma trope, of the pressed soma going to / reaching his “domains,” which is straightforwardly present here as long as índuḥ remains the subject.
 And as far as I know, there is no other evidence for this goddess.